itancio/sokoban/README.md

 Once you have a prompt with the exported path using `emsdk_env.ps1`, clone or download this repo and run `cd ~/path/to/cs195-project`.

 Download `doctest.h`, e.g. `wget https://raw.githubusercontent.com/doctest/doctest/master/doctest/doctest.h -O tests/unit/doctest.h`.
-You'll need `make` and `gcc`.
+You'll need `make` and `g++` (we had success with MinGW 8.1.0 and 8.3.0).

 Finally, run `npm i` from the `cs195-project` directory to install Jest, Nodemon and Puppeteer to `node_modules`.